Work in Action

 Combating Food Insecurity for Oregon’s Next Generation of Healthcare Professionals

-Oregon Health & Science University’s (OHSU) student population is primarily composed of students in healthcare fields—future doctors and dietitians who may work up to 80 hours a week on clinical rotations.
+Oregon Health & Science University’s (OHSU) student population is primarily composed of students in healthcare fields—future doctors, nurses and public health professionals who may work up to 80 hours a week on clinical rotations.
 Due to the intensity of their programs, these students are often unable to work outside jobs and face severe financial strain.
 Having to cover tuition and buy textbooks may mean skipping meals for some of these students.

 To ease this financial strain, OHSU hosts a student-centered Food Resource Center (FRC) dedicated to addressing food insecurity among its students.
 Serving approximately 60 student households each day, the center provides free groceries, fresh produce, recipe cards and hygiene products, ensuring students can meet their basic needs while focusing on their academic and clinical responsibilities.